 At the center of the educational program are the teachers.
 The faculty will consist of well-prepared and certified teachers.
-All teachers will meet the requirements of Education Code Section 47605(I) or section 47605.4(a); all paraprofessionals will meet applicable Title I requirements..
+All core and college prep teachers will meet the requirements of Education Code Section 47605(I); core and college prep teachers and paraprofessionals will meet applicable Every Student Succeeds Act requirements.
 Professional development and teacher collaboration will be scheduled on a regular and on-going basis to support teachers throughout their career.
 In establishing a professional teaching environment, The Charter School will ensure collaborative planning time for teachers to design student focused curriculum, pedagogy and assessment through which students can make connections, deepen their understanding of concepts and achieve at high levels.